appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 ##### Bitbucket

-Add user AppVeyor authorized with Bitbucket to the Members of private fork projects.
+Add the user that AppVeyor authorized with Bitbucket to the Members of private fork projects.

 * To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select Bitbucket